GuilhermeRossato/router-vis/README.md

 The interface of modern user-customer routers provide simple HTTP interfaces with status information such as fiber optical signal stregth, routing, interfaces data, and most importantly: the amount of bytes sent and received from each interface.

-The router does not provide how its data changes over time so I reverse-engineered the HTTP interface and implemented a process to extract, parse, save, and visualize the usage over time to keep track of the network usage.
-The primary objective was to experiment with project organization and learn some data-related skills.
+My router does not provide its data over time so I reverse-engineered its HTTP interface and implemented a process to extract, save, and visualize usage over time to get some network usage insights but the primary objective was to experiment with project organization while learning some data-related skills.

 ## Dependencies